 Amount overpaid for AWS solutions = $6.4 Billion

-There are resources that are required only on case-to-case basis.
+There are resources that are required only on a case-to-case basis.
 However, enterprises end up paying for them round the clock.
-Areas, where such resources can be found, are development, testing, QA, staging, etc. Similarly, there are resources that are not required anymore.
+Areas where such resources can be found are development, testing, QA, staging, etc. Similarly, there are resources that are not required anymore.
 However, they continue to run.
 Some examples to elucidate would be:

 In the early days of cloud adoption, one of the major reasons for enterprises’ reluctance to shift to a cloud was security concerns.
 Even today, one of the major challenges enterprises face is ensuring a secure AWS infrastructure 24/7.

 Despite all measures, enterprises have been victims of security breaches.
 For instance, in 2017, Accenture accidentally configured four of their AWS S3 buckets as accessible to the public.
 This meant anyone who could access and figure out one of the bucket’s URL would be able to download the bucket’s content.
 In the same year, hackers got access to Uber’s GitHub data and were able to extract the AWS credentials of the company.

 With the augmentation of AWS in an enterprise setup, several factors, such as instance options, management, selection, and deployment of the right solutions become more and more complex to handle.

 Despite these limitations, an enterprise can scale on AWS without overpaying!
 How?
 Using AUTOMATION!

 Efficient use of S3, proper data retrieval, archiving and information caching methods can help save hundreds of dollars for enterprises.
 So, automate the following: